percona/k8spsmdb-docs/docs/expose.md

         IP address.
 This variant makes the Service reachable only from within the Kubernetes cluster.
     * `NodePort` - expose the Pod on each Kubernetes Node’s IP address at a static port.
-A ClusterIP Service, to which the node port will be routed, is automatically created in this variant.
+A ClusterIP Service, to which the Node port will be routed, is automatically created in this variant.
 As an advantage, the service will be reachable from outside the cluster by node address and port number, however the address will be